← guides

 Claude Code uses a workspace-level .mcp.json file (or your User Settings MCP block).
 The simplest install:

-claude mcp add arenza https://mcp.arenza.ai/rpc \
+claude mcp add --transport http arenza https://mcp.arenza.ai/mcp

 Or, drop a .mcp.json into your project root for team sharing: